StellarSand/privacy-settings/Privacy Settings/WhatsApp.md

 ---

-Tap on your profile picture, next to the 3 dots on top.
+Tap on the 3 dots on top > Settings